Supply chain sustainability: Software

 Digital technology has increased companies' capability to collaborate with large numbers of suppliers.
 As supply chain sustainability becomes a more critical business issue, the need for reliable and robust data from suppliers increases.
 Whilst some existing business systems can collect some sustainability data, most large businesses will look to dedicated software providers for more specific sustainability functionality.

 In order for businesses to determine the degree of sustainability impact of their business model, they must have the data to support it.
 Harvard Business School created the Impact-Weighted Accounts Initiative (IWAI) to assess the degree of impact that many large companies have on social, environmental, and economic areas.
 Impact data comes from long term research on specific, measurable topics that can be applied to future changes within a company or system.
 Impact data is often more sparse or inaccessible than it should be, which allows institutions such as HBS to hold companies accountable in their supply chains and encourage greater transparency.
 Transparency in the supply chain influences how consumers view and support companies, so improving data driven sustainability efforts can positively affect supply chain business.
 A company’s negative impact on environmental or social areas may show in their stock market value, exposing their true values to investors.
-While impact data is probably one of the better ways of assessing a company’s long term impacts, it is important to note that data collection for impact assessment is a lengthy process and not all companies can spend long periods of time measuring their impact without making changes.
+While impact data is probably one of the better ways of assessing a company’s long term impacts, data collection for impact assessment is a lengthy process and not all companies can spend long periods of time measuring their impact without making changes.
 Because of this, simple, credible alternatives to long term impact assessments are necessary for some businesses.